taliacotton/holler/_listings/head-of-product-new-york.md

 timeframe: Full Time
 apply-link: >-
   https://docs.google.com/forms/d/e/1FAIpQLScgxMgWmQntaJ_fFwOIv1NpoOEayg7BSVXwWeXTWZ-MBEoJDA/viewform
+meta-content:
   image:
   description: >-
     We are looking for our first true people organization leader – who can inspire and drive our teams and our culture as we continue to scale for our next phase of growth.
 Our perfect candidate will be the energetic ambassador of all things people to the company at large and is motivated by a love for people and technology.
 The role reports to the COO and will be located at HQ in our New York, NY offices.
 ---

 Holler is a content platform for messaging.
 Our mission is to help people have better conversations.